aws-samples/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

    ![Hello World in Browser](images/browser-hello-world.png)

 Congratulations!
-You have successfully used SAM Local to start a local development environment.
+You have successfully used SAM CLI to start a local development environment.
 Keep the window open that is running the `sam local start-api` command until this module is complete.

-Next, let's look at how you can use SAM Local to test changes to your API.
+Next, let's look at how you can use SAM CLI to test changes to your API.

 ### Test code changes locally